top of page

 Book review:

-All that is gold
+All that is gold does not glitter

-Reviewed by: Isa Stenzel Byrnes
+Reviewed by Isa Stenzel Byrnes

 Sara Kominsky, 49, with CF and two bilateral lung transplants, has contributed another lovely piece of art to the CF literature genre.
 Her book is written as a novel and targets both tweens and teens.
 In a very short and easytoread book, Sara captures every aspect imaginable of living with CF.